 2B-4.
 PIT Count-Methodology Change-CoC Merger Bonus Points.
 NOFO Section VII.B.5.a and VII.B.7.c.
-In the field below: describe and the same of the s 1. describe any changes your CoC made to your sheltered PIT count implementation, including methodology or data quality changes between 2021 and 2022, if applicable; 2. describe any changes your CoC made to your unsheltered PIT count implementation, including methodology or data quality changes between 2021 and 2022, if applicable; and 3. describe how the changes affected your CoC's PIT count results; or 4. state "Not Applicable" if there were no changes or if you did not conduct an unsheltered PIT count in 2022.
+NOFO Section VII.B.5.a and VII.B.7.c.
+In the field below: describe any changes your CoC made to your sheltered PIT count implementation, including methodology or data quality changes between 2021 and 2022, if applicable; describe any changes your CoC made to your unsheltered PIT count implementation, including methodology or data quality changes between 2021 and 2022, if applicable; and 3. describe how the changes affected your CoC's PIT count results; or 4. state "Not Applicable" if there were no changes or if you did not conduct an unsheltered PIT count in 2022.

-- 1. No change in sheltered PIT - 2.
-CoC was able to recruit more overall PIT enumerators/volunteers with lower community spread rates of COVID-19.
+1. No change is sheltered PIT

+- 2. CoC was able to recruit more overall PIT enumerators/volunteers with lower community spread rates of COVID-19.
 CoC had more extensive/detailed intel on known locations because of expanded regional street outreach capacity from ESG-CV funds.
-This also resulted in more persons living unsheltered being captured in HMIS/easier to track on BNLs/maintain engagements with. - 3.
-Number of people surveyed unsheltered increased, although it is unclear how much the change in methodology contributed to this vs. the effects of COVID-19.
+This also resulted in more persons living unsheltered being captured in HMIS/easier to track on BNLs/maintain engagements with.
+3. Number of people surveyed unsheltered increased, although it is unclear how much the change in methodology contributed to this vs. the effects of COVID-19.
 Reports from people with lived experience indicated that the increase in number of people living unsheltered is likely due to COVID-19: increased barriers to housing such as increased mental health instability, loss of family members and support systems, loss of employment, loss of ability to work, loss of ability of services during the height of lockdown, increase in costs in the housing market due to increasing demand, and significant family, roommate, and landlord-tenant tensions.
+Since COVID-19, although in a right to shelter state, the percentage of households within the CoC jurisdiction that were unable to access shelter through local DSS increased, with a large factor being that local DSS does not offer any year-round shelter for households without US citizenship (a population that increased on the street since 2021).
+Low barrier shelter beds are not currently funded to scale despite this being one of the largest service gaps identified within the CoC, as unsheltered rates for those without US citizenship skyrocketed to greater than 50% of all households presenting on the street in some areas within the CoC.
+Nassau County ESG did fund a low barrier shelter program with ESG-CV (60 beds), and the CoC also coordinated with local churches that operated small winter bed programs.
+There have also been county-level lawsuits involving local DSS not meeting reasonable accommodations of households presenting for shelter.
+This has also resulted in street homelessness increasing and shelter rosters decreasing consistently throughout and since COVID-19. - 4.
+As described above, changes in methodology may or may not have contributed to PIT changes.
 Weather in our area is often one the largest variables as well, making it difficult to conclude direct correlations in changes based on methodology/approach.